microsoft/finops-toolkit/docs-mslearn/best-practices/databases.md

 ### Query: Unused Elastic Pools analysis

-This Azure Resource Graph (ARG) query identifies potentially idle Elastic Pools in your Azure SQL environment by analyzing the number of databases associated with each Elastic Pool.
+This ARG query identifies potentially idle Elastic Pools in your Azure SQL environment by analyzing the number of databases associated with each Elastic Pool.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Query</h4>
+**Query**

 ```kql
 resources